 Extending Your Experience

-Each Music Tech student has access to a suite of Apple iMac computers and Apple MacBook Pros running Logic Pro 9 both in and out of lessons.
+Each Music Tech student has access to a PC suite running Cubase Pro, both in and out of lessons.
 Our professional sound isolation booth enables high quality recordings using state of the art recording equipment.
 Students are also encouraged to become part of the Huish Sixth Technical Crew, working alongside our Technician to help with sound and lighting for school productions and other events throughout the year.
 There is also a varied programme of trips and performance opportunities throughout the year.

 5 GCSE’s at grade 5.
 A background and interest in music and technology, together with good ICT skills and knowledge of creative and digital technologies are important.